 The Happening, aside from the whole "plants are pissed at us" thing, has a very subtle passing reference to the trope.
 Right after the unfortunate scene with the lawnmover, the protagonists run past a billboard advertising homes.
 Set on top of the billboard is a smaller line: "You deserve this!"

 Agent Smith in The Matrix gives "The Reason You Suck" Speech to Morpheus in which he claims that humans are more similar to viruses than mammals, because they exploit the world and drain it of all possible resources rather than instinctively seek out a natural equilibrium with their environment.
+(In fact, no species "instinctively" seeks an equilibrium with its environment - most are just sufficiently evenly matched that one species is unlikely to have the kind of overwhelming negative impact on its ecosystem that humans can have.
+Humans function similarly to an invasive species, but on a much larger level.
+But invasive species can be animal, plant, or anything else.)

 This trope is the ultimate nature of George Romero's Living Dead series.
 The Zombie Apocalypse is, more than anything, a way to provide pressure on the humans, who ultimately turn on each other.